JUSTWANTTODO/Balance-Sheet-Analyzer-and-Tax-Estimator/README.md

 ## Notes

 - You must have a valid Gemini API key from Google AI Studio.
-- Ensure `db_utils.py` is present for report storage functionality.
 - Tested with Tally and accounting exports in Excel/CSV formats.

 ## License